BoltAuth/Auth/doc/quick-start.md

 * [Form Display](form-display.md) gives details on customising Twig template rendering
 * [Twig Functions](twig-functions.md) provides a list of available Twig template functions
 * [Authentication Providers](authentication-providers.md) for details on adding OAuth2 providers like Facebook & Google
-* [Routes & URLs](routes-urls.md) if you'd like to understand, or customise, some of the routes used by Members
+* [Routes & URLs](routes-urls.md) if you'd like to understand, or customise, some of the routes used by Auth
-* [Example: Menu Entries](examples/menu.md) gives a small example of a menu for Members specific entries
+* [Example: Menu Entries](examples/menu.md) gives a small example of a menu for Auth specific entries